-Between October 2026 and April 2027, the expedition ship, accommodating up to 230 guests, will sail a series of itineraries through northern European waters.
-The deployment will include seven Northern Lights voyages, an Advent itinerary through the Baltic Sea with calls at Stockholm and Copenhagen, three Lapland voyages to Kemi in the Gulf of Bothnia, and a spring voyage to Vaasa as ice conditions begin to ease at the end of winter.
+Between October 2026 and April 2027, the 230-passenger expedition ship will sail a series of itineraries including seven Northern Lights voyages, an Advent itinerary (visiting Stockholm and Copenhagen), three Lapland voyages (to Finland’s Kemi in the Gulf of Bothnia), and a spring voyage to Vaasa as ice conditions begin to ease at the end of winter.

 The company indicated that recent winters had produced heavier ice formation in the region, limiting reliable navigation outside the peak winter months of January and February.
 Additional operational restrictions now require the use of icebreakers during parts of the season to maintain regional supply routes, even for polar-class expedition ships such as HANSEATIC nature.